y-suraj/Javascript-Practicals-and-Tests/Basic Concepts and Projects/Project 5 - Loops/README.md

 > There are some limitations here; we cannot modify the array, but we could write all the elements to a database or a file, or send it somewhere else.
 The advantage of this is that we cannot accidentally get stuck in an infinite loop or skip values.

 ### Practical exercise 6
-This exercise will construct an array as it loops through the incrementing values of x.
+This exercise will construct an array as it loops through the incrementing values of `i`.
 Once the array is done, this exercise also will demonstrate several ways to output array contents.
 ```js
 const arr = [];
 for (let i = 0; i < 10; i++) {